CanExport SMEs - Applicant’s guide

 - facilitation of business-to-business (b2b) meeting programs and matchmaking

-- technology feasibility studies
+- feasibility studies for the target market

 - prepared research studies/market evaluations